 If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator/Sexual and Gender Based Misconduct Coordinator (office: 311 Egan; phone: 814-824-2363) by calling, writing, or coming into the office to report in person.
-Reports of all domestic violence, dating violence, sexual assault, and stalking made to MUPD will automatically be referred to the Title IX Coordinator for review.
-The Title IX Coordinator is not a confidential reporting entity and is required to report criminal incidents to MUPD.
+Reports of all domestic violence, dating violence, sexual assault, and stalking made to MUPD will automatically be referred to the Title IX Coordinator is not a confidential reporting entity and is required to report criminal incidents to MUPD.